IIDonaji/eds214-Repro/peer-assessment.md

 Met!
 It's all in data folder!

 ## Intermediate outputs are created and saved in a separate folder from raw data
 Met!
-Looks like your'e not touching that data folder at all which is good
+Looks like you're not touching that data folder at all which is good

 ##At least one piece of functionality has been refactored into a function in its own file
 Not quite met.
 I see you have two functions in your R folder which is great, however it looks like you still have to refactor possibly.
 Let me know if im wrong on this one because I very well could be.